-The map below indicates states participating in NC-SARA (as of June 2016).
+The dark blue shading on the map below indicates states participating in NC-SARA as of May 2018.
 For more information, please visit: http://nc-sara.org/.

 Since the regulatory landscape related to state authorizations changes often, students are encouraged to contact Carroll Institute personnel for clarification or further information.
 If you are a prospective student living in a state that is not a member of NC-SARA, or a current student considering relocation to a state that is not a member of NC-SARA, please contact the Registrar's Office to request additional information about how state authorization may impact your ability to complete coursework with Carroll Institute.